The Future Of work Is Now – Jason Averbook [Interview]

 Every single day that a different part of that future of work that’s important to look at and what we try to do is we try to help organizations realize that it’s 2020 outside of work.

 What year is it inside of work?
 And many organizations, it’s 2020 outside, but inside it feels like 2000 in order to get things done and that causes a huge problem.
 This causes a huge, huge problem.
 So the core philosophy of Leapgen is how do we help organizations bridge that gap or close that chasm.
+“It’s 2020 outside, but inside it feels like 2000 in order to get things done and that causes a huge problem.”

 The other component that’s important to understand about the name Leapgen, is that the leap component of Leapgen L-E-A-P stands for love, energy, audacity, and proof.